-- Evaluating their own achievement against shared learning outcomes; - Identifying their own strengths and areas for improvement; - Encouraging individual learning goals and action plans for future progression; - Fostering a self-reflective learning culture; - Encouraging independence and resilience in learning.
+- evaluating their own achievement against shared learning outcomes; - identifying their own strengths and areas for improvement; - encouraging individual learning goals and action plans for future progression; - fostering a self-reflective learning culture; - encouraging independence and resilience in learning.

-This assessment process should be modelled explicitly to students so they have a thorough understanding of the expectations and the process behind the assessment process.
+This assessment process should be modelled explicitly to students, so they have a thorough understanding of the expectations and the process behind the assessment process.

-In order to show consistency across the curriculum and to make our assessment process transparent and obvious, the following conventions must be adhered to:
+To show consistency across the curriculum and to make our assessment process transparent and obvious, the following conventions must be adhered to:

-- Teacher provided diagnostic feedback in red pen - All self and peer assessment must be completed in green pen - Students respond to any feedback (teacher/self/peer) in green pen
+- Teacher provided diagnostic feedback in red pen. - All self and peer assessment must be completed in green pen.

+Students respond to any feedback (teacher/self/peer) in green pen.